8 week Mindfulness (MBCT) programme

 for Trinity staff

-Next 8 week programme is scheduled to start in Michaelmas term, on Tuesday, 24th of September 2019.
+Next 8 week programme is scheduled to start in Michaelmas term, on Tuesday, 24th of September and Wednesdays, 25th of September 2019.

 Cost: 50 euro for Trinity staff members ( an affordable fee with thanks to HR Learning & Development).